ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 {{!I-D.irtf-cfrg-hpke}} context for the aggregator by running

 ~~~
-enc, context = SetupBaseS(pk, "pda input share" || server_role)
+enc, context = SetupBaseS(pk, "pda input share" || aggregator_id)
 ~~~

-where `pk` is the aggregator's public key and `server_role` is a byte whose value is `0x01` if the aggregator is the leader and `0x00` if the aggregator is the helper. `enc` is the encapsulated HPKE context and `context` is the HPKE context used by the client for encryption.
+where `pk` is the aggregator's public key and `aggregator_id` is the `Aggregator.id` of the aggregator receiving the input share. `enc` is the encapsulated HPKE context and `context` is the HPKE context used by the client for encryption.
 The payload is encrypted as

 ~~~
 payload = context.Seal(task_id || time || nonce || extensions, input_share)